-“There is likely to be loss of negotiation advantage offered by face to face and the system will reduce transparency.
-As Uganda we confirm that due to majority expression we do not want the e-auction for now,” said William Ssekitoleko, the Chairman Uganda Tea Association.
+“There is likely to be a loss of negotiation advantage offered by face to face and the system will reduce transparency.
+As Uganda, we confirm that due to the majority expression we do not want the e-auction for now,” said William Ssekitoleko, the Chairman of Uganda Tea Association.

 While some members from the Kenya Tea Development Agency (KTDA) agreed to since they have already automated from farm to warehousing, James Finlay and Sotik tea felt EATTA should automate live capturing or recording of data and information, but not replace the ‘Hammer’ with the mouse.

 For over 50 years now, buyers and brokers have haggled over tea prices, at the Mombasa tea auction, watching each other’s body language and facial expressions while endlessly sipping cups of tea and adding a dollar to become the highest bidder for the 8 hours that the auction runs with no health breaks.